Paul Downton: Life and cricket career

-A trustworthy, affable and resourceful team member, Downton played a starring role in Middlesex's successes in the 1980s; they won the County Championship on four occasions from 1980-90.
+A trustworthy, affable and resourceful team member, Downton played a starring role in Middlesex's successes in the 1980s; they won the County Championship on four occasions from 1980 to 1990.
 He also shared a number of succeses with Middlesex in one-day tournaments, including the 1980 Gillette Cup, the NatWest Trophy in 1984 (sharing a crucial stand of 87 in the final with Clive Radley) and 1988, the Benson & Hedges Cup in 1983 and 1986 and the Refuge Assurance Cup in 1990 (where he won the man of the match in the final).
 The cricket journalist and Downton's former Middlesex teammate Simon Hughes has described Downton as "gracious, encouraging, unfailingly polite, a diplomat.
 The kind of chap ... who would offer the bailiffs a glass of sherry if they turned up unannounced."
 Hughes argues that Downton's calm personality, even when dealing with a difficult colleague, was a significant factor in Downton's success as a player and stand-in captain at Middlesex while Brearley was absent playing for England.

 Post cricket career

 Downton's cricket career ended in 1991 when he failed to recover from a freak eye injury.
 A bail lodged in his eye when he was standing up to the stumps during a Sunday League match at Basingstoke in 1990.

 After retiring from cricket, he became a stockbroker with James Capel and Cazenove & Co, having been "partly immersed in the City" by the time of his accident.

 On 16 October 2013, Downton was appointed to the position of Managing Director of the England and Wales Cricket Board with effect from 1 February 2014.
 He replaced Hugh Morris who resigned to become chief executive and managing director of Glamorgan County Cricket Club.
 He left the role on 8 April 2015.

-Kent announced his appointment as Director of Cricket on 18 January 2018.
+He served as Director of Cricket of Kent between January 2018 and his retirement in September 2023.